Police investigating the murder of a clergyman at his vicarage are exploring links with the killing of retired Worcestershire teacher Betty Yates.

 Now West Mercia Police are working with officers investigating the fatal stabbing of Reverend John Suddards, 59, in Thornbury, South Gloucestershire, last Tuesday.

-Stephen Farrow, 47, was arrested in Folkestone, Kent, in the early hours of Sunday in connection with the murder.
+Stephen Farrow, 47, was arrested in Folkestone, Kent, in the early hours of yesterday morning in connection with the murder.

-Detective Chief Inspector Neil Jamieson, of West Mercia Police, said: “We have been particularly interested in the work by Avon and Somerset Police in investigating the murder of Reverend John Suddards.
+Detective Chief Inspector Neil Jamieson, of West Mercia Police, said yesterday: “We have been particularly interested in the work by Avon and Somerset Police in investigating the murder of Reverend John Suddards.

 ‘‘We have been working together with them to examine similarities between that incident and the murder of Betty Yates.